 There are nerves that live along the back of the head, and when these become irritated in some way, headaches can result.
 If the nerve irritation is left unaddressed, headaches will continue to flare.
 There are a number of things that can irritate the occipital nerves, the nerves that most commonly lead to headaches.
 These include poor posture (discussed above), the loss of the cervical lordosis (the curve in the neck), neck instability, and so on.

 Your neck should have a gentle inward C-shaped curve—this curve is called cervical lordosis.
 This curve works with other gentle counter-curves in the spine to evenly distribute the weight of your head between the cervical discs in the front of the neck and the facet joints in the back.
 When you lose or straighten your cervical lordosis, the neck muscles at back of the skull can get irritated.
 A normal neck curve is important, and without it, nerve irritation and headaches are bound to follow.
 They key to treating headaches caused by a loss of the cervical lordosis is to address the straightening of the neck curve.

 Neck Ligament Instability

 Neck ligaments work with the muscles, tendons, and spine to facilitate proper movement and provide support.
+When this is out of whack, it may lead to chronic headaches.
 When ligaments overstretch or become injured this creates instability, and the nerves and spine, which rely on them for support can also become irritated.
 In addition, the muscles will step up to try to do the job of the ligaments, causing the muscles to become overworked as well.
 Neck instability can be easily diagnosed DMX technology, a video X-ray taken as the neck is in motion.

 Trauma, such as a car accident, and wear-and-tear degeneration with aging can cause neck ligament instability.
 Headaches are a common effect of neck ligament instability, either due to the instability or the problems in other neck structures created by the instability.